“A fine blend of Beatles-esque dreamy folk” — AMERICANA HIGHWAYS

 Go see a live show with The Pinkerton Raid, and songwriter Jesse James DeConto might share stories about the history and architecture of his native New England, or forest legends from the Nordic region, or Broadway-showtunes-turned-football-fight-songs from Liverpool.
 It’s all quite beatnik and granola, steeped in the mysticism of STAR WARS and Celtic lore, the existentialism of Kerouac, the naturalism of THE LORD OF THE RINGS, Standing Rock and Laurel Canyon, and the liberation politics of Woody Guthrie, Karl Marx and Black Lives Matter.
 There is a fair number of songs about trees.

-With their latest release of winter-themed cover songs, the band takes on those classic tones directly, bookending their sonic journey with a pop-noir version of Vince Guaraldi's "Christmas Time Is Here" and a driving, drum-circle and brass-polished rendition of folk-rock descendants Fleet Foxes' "White Winter Hymnal.”
-“Radiant,” says AMERICAN SONGWRITER.
-The band has opened for Illiterate Light, The Ballroom Thieves, TopHouse, Driftwood, The Collection and Noah Gundersen.
-They’ve slotted at Daytrotter and at festivals like Shakori Hills, Albino Skunk, Beacon Bonfire and AVL Fest with artists such as River Whyless, Sunny War, Watchhouse, Tall Heights, Amythyst Kiah and The Bones of JR Jones.
+With a 2024 release of winter-themed cover songs, The Pinkerton Raid takes on those classic tones directly, bookending a sonic journey with a pop-noir version of Vince Guaraldi's "Christmas Time Is Here" and a crooning take on Bon Iver’s “Holocene,” driven by a desert groove and high-lonesome brass.
+“Demands attention,” says AMERICANA HIGHWAYS.
+“A fine blend of Beatles-esque dreamy folk.”
+The band has opened for Illiterate Light, The Ballroom Thieves, TopHouse, Tall Tall Trees, Driftwood, The Collection and Noah Gundersen.
+They’ve slotted at recent festivals like Mile of Music, Soil & Sky, FredFestVA and AVLFest with artists such as River Whyless, Carsie Blanton, Tall Heights and Amythyst Kiah.

 LISTEN ON SPOTIFY